Management Policies And Procedures

 d.
 The minimum increase in a perpetual scholarship grant shall be $500 but no grant shall be increased unless the increase can be sustained by further donations or earnings or a combination thereof.

-2. The Matched Chapter Grants.
-These scholarships are matched dollar for dollar up to $5000 per year based on the chapter size, from the General Fund, subject to General Fund asset availability above a BOG established minimum General Fund floor, and shall be awarded in accord with the wishes of the donor chapter, consistent with Foundation policy, unless otherwise stipulated, whereby scholarships are awarded first to the top one-third freshmen, upperclassmen, and graduate students, then the middle third freshmen, upperclassmen, and graduate students, and lastly the bottom third freshmen, upperclassmen, and graduate students.
+2. Matched Chapter Grants.
+Each AAAA chapter is encouraged to establish their own grants or support the foundation at the national level.
+Matched Chapter Grants are matched dollar for dollar up to $5,000 per year based on the chapter size, from the General Fund, subject to General Fund asset availability above a BOG established minimum General Fund floor, and shall be awarded in accord with the wishes of the donor chapter, consistent with Foundation policy, unless otherwise stipulated, whereby scholarships are awarded first to the top one-third freshmen, upperclassmen, and graduate students, then the middle third freshmen, upperclassmen, and graduate students, and lastly the bottom third freshmen, upperclassmen, and graduate students.
 The tiered categories for award matching are based on membership numbers established at the beginning of each calendar year.
-Super Chapters (501 members and larger) will be matched up to $3,000, Master Chapters (175-500 members) will be matched up to $4,000 while both Senior (75-174 members) and AAAA Chapters (74 and fewer members) will be matched up to $5,000.
+Super Chapters will be matched up to $3,000, Master Chapters will be matched up to $4,000 while both Senior and AAAA Chapters will be matched up to $5,000.

 a.
 There are two types of Matched Chapter Grants: Perpetual Matched, and Annual Matched.

 i.
-Perpetual Matched Chapter Grants are those designated Endowed Funds established by a chapter that are in the process of funding to, or have reached their minimum $30,000 threshold to yield a perpetual $1,000 per year award at the 3.5% "Spending Rate".
+Perpetual Matched Chapter Grants are those designated Endowed Funds established by a chapter that are in the process of funding to or have reached their minimum $28,750 threshold to yield a perpetual $1,000 per year award at the 3.5% "Spending Rate".

 b.
 Matched funds may be used for either or a mix of both types subject to the individual chapter's written instructions.
 For example, a Super chapter may donate $3,000.
 That will be matched by the SFI with $3,000.
 This will result in a total donation of $6,000.
 That chapter may decide to place $2,000 in its Perpetual Grant(s) and place the remaining $4,000 in four separate $1,000 Annual Matched grants to be awarded that year.